Indoor houseplants are a great way to have clean air in low light settings around your house.

 Great for: Dining room, home office, or living room.

-Now that you’ve bought some plants for your home, how exactly do you want to pot them and put them on display?
-Here are 11 genius pottind ideas you might not have thought about before.
+Now that you’ve bought some plants for your home and found which ones are the best indoor plants for clean air and low light settings, how exactly do you want to plant them and put them on display?

 A ladder-like shelf for your plants is ideal if you have some space to fill up and some smaller plants to put on display (like succulents or the golden pothos plants).
 It’s definitely a creative idea, especially if you’re going for more of a rustic or farmhouse look.